PhilippAuss/ZS6D/README.md

 We demonstrate the effectiveness of deep features extracted from self-supervised, pre-trained Vision Transformer (ViT) for Zero-shot 6D pose estimation.
 For more detailed information check out the corresponding [[paper](https://arxiv.org/pdf/2309.11986.pdf)].

+## Overview of the Pipeline:

 ![pipeline](./assets/ZS6D_pipeline.png)

+Note that this repo only deals with 6D pose estimation, you need segmentation masks as input.
+These can be obtained with supervised trained methods or zero-shot methods.
+For zero-shot we refer to [[cnos](https://github.com/nv-nguyen/cnos)].

 ## Installation: